Embroidered Logo Apparel

 The embroidery process starts with the logo of course.
 I suggest that if your logo has over 10,000 stitches, that you consider using a garment color that would take the place of one of the dominant colors.
 That substitution would be a money saver and the logo would be less heavy and not pucker so much on thin fabric such as polyester.
 For an example, imagine the Ford Motor Company logo with the oval and the word FORD inside.
 I would recommend that you sew the word FORD and the oval line.
 Let the fabric color take the place of filling in the space inside the oval around the text instead of sewing all of that area.

-True to Size Apparel has an excellent guide to help you whether you are a beginner or an expert at the embroidery service buying experience.
+True to Size Apparel has an excellent guide to help you whether you are a beginner or an expert a buying embroidered logo apparel.
 Their online Embroidery Buyer's Guide is free and can be downloaded in a PDF file.
 With that extra knowledge, you can then seek quotations on your company, team or event logo.
 Start early if you have never seen your logo as an embroidery, as thread is softer on the edges than ink and it will look a bit different because such things as fade or detail is not identical to ink or paint.

 Embroidery looks first class and adds to a potential buyer's perception as to what kind of vendor or sponsor you are.
 On small orders embroidered logos can cost less than screen printed logos, assuming the dimension is four inches or less.